Applying for the bilingual track program (STEPS)

 - minimum GPA of 3.0

-- fluency in Spanish (high-intermediate listening and speaking)
+- fluency in Spanish (minimum of low-advanced fluency in listening and speaking)

 - the desire to work as a bilingual SLP with children and adolescents ages 3-21

-For more information on the program, please contact Dr. Raquel Anderson or Meghan Buchanan.
+For more information on the program, please contact Dr. Raquel Anderson or Jennifer Hurtado.